Welcome to my diatribe of a skateboard. Volume 2!

 With companies hiding their manufacturing processes how is a consumer supposed to make an educated decision?

 You ask us, the skateboarding customer to “Support the skateboard industry!” to which we can question what industry is it that we are supporting?
 It’s great that your hosting these young adults that want to run skateboarding as their career to which that is apart of the “Industry” but without a complete commitment to a local countries business or at least having the honesty to state that you did not manufacture the blanks then how genuine is your “Industry?”
 With that logic, we can give Mini-Logo “little” props for legally stating where the boards are coming from.
-But the industry has set up this perfect storm where if they don’t want it a foreign company can just walk on in with a cheaper board and wash everyone out.
+But the industry has set up this perfect storm where if they don’t watch their asses; A foreign company can just walk on in with a cheaper board and wash everyone out.

 Stop buying from the internet!
 Support your local skate shop!